rikks008/News-Category-Classification/README.md

 #### Technical Aspect
 I have created three separate files for this assignment:

-1.Classification using-different-ml and lstm-models - This files contains the EDA , data preprocessing and building dufferent ML models and a simple NN model.
+1.Classification using-different-ml and lstm-models - This files contains the EDA , data preprocessing and building different ML models and a simple NN model.

 2.Using Glove Word Embedding - Used pretrained Glove word embeddings and LSTM model